324103210046jnapika/FUTURE_CS_03/Task3_API Security Risk Analysis/README.md

 ---

+## Skills Gained

+- API Security Analysis
+- Risk Identification
+- Authentication & Authorization Analysis
+- Security Documentation
+- Understanding of API vulnerabilities

+---

 ## Conclusion

-The API contains security risks like excessive data exposure and lack of authentication.
-Implementing proper security controls can improve API security and prevent misuse.
+The API security analysis revealed critical risks such as excessive data exposure and lack of authentication.
+These vulnerabilities can allow unauthorized access and misuse of sensitive information.

+Implementing proper security controls such as authentication, authorization, rate limiting, and data filtering can significantly improve API security and protect against potential attacks.